rust-lang/rust-wiki-backup/Note-testsuite.md

 * `debugger:CMD` - Issues a command to the debugger in `debuginfo` mode
 * `check:RESULT` - Checks the result of a previous `debugger:` directive in `debuginfo` mode

-There are seven directories containing compile tests, living in the src/tests directory:
+There are eight directories containing compile tests, living in the src/tests directory:

 * run-pass - Tests that are expected to compile and run successfully.
+Also used for pretty-print testing.
+* run-pass-valgrind - Tests that are expected to compile and run successfully under Valgrind.
 Also used for pretty-print testing.
 * run-fail - Tests that are expected compile but fail when run.
 Also used for pretty-print testing.
 * compile-fail - Tests that are expected not to compile
 * bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully.
 Also used for pretty-print testing.